jjj11x/stc_rpncalc/README.md

 		- `ninja`

 # Installing
-The STC microcontroller used has a bootloader permanently stored in ROM that allows downloading new firmware over a serial port.
+Note that once you change the firmware on the calculator, it isn't possible to go back to the original firmware.
+The STC microcontroller used has a bootloader permanently stored in ROM that allows downloading new firmware over a serial port (but not reading the existing firmware).
 You can re-program it using a USB-to-logic-level-serial (5V) dongle, and the stcgal program.
 WARNING: a lot of USB-to-logic-level-serial dongles are for 3.3V logic levels.
 The diyleyuan calculator runs at 5V to make it easier to power/drive the LCD display.
 You have a couple of options:

 1. Buy a USB to logic level serial dongle that supports 5V operation (these dongles may have a jumper you need to set to switch between 3.3V and 5V).
 This is the best option.
 	- Here is one that works: https://www.amazon.com/gp/product/B00N4MCS1A/